Posts Tagged ‘Evan Iliadis Philippines’

 My Big Fat Philippines Wedding

 The chances of getting re-married in the same church are zero.
-We went to see the Eveque in Tagbilaran for a dispensation, when finally found him, not only he refused, but gave us a nasty letter to give it to the priest, basically ordering him to respect the rules and slam the door on us.
+We went to see the Eveque in Tagbilaran for a dispensation; when we finally found him, he refused and gave us a nasty letter to give to the priest, ordering him to respect the rules and slamming the door on us.

-We are Friday, the wedding is scheduled for Sunday, still, we don’t know where we’ll get married.
+We are on Friday, and the wedding is scheduled for Sunday.
+We still don’t know where we’ll get married.
 Sadness and disappointment are all over the family in the house.
 But, hey!
-We are in the Philippines Folks!
-There is always a solution to the problem, Karma has been kind to us, always sided with us.
+We are in the Philippines, Folks!
+There is always a solution to the problem.
+Karma has been kind to us and always sided with us.

-Late Friday evening, a relative came to the house to tell us that a priest of another church, not Catholic, will be willing to marry us, but he doesn’t have a temple, but he will come and celebrate our wedding at any place of our choice.
+Late Friday evening, a relative came to the house to tell us that a priest of another church, not Catholic, would be willing to marry us. but he doesn’t have a temple, but he will come and celebrate our wedding at any place of our choice.
 Welcome to the

 Philippine Independent Church My Big Fat Philippines Wedding

 Also known as Aglipayan Church.
 Good.
-We have now to decide fast, find a suitable place to build something like a chapel, something we can accommodate the guests estimated at more than 200.
-We went and asked the manager of the Restaurant in Chocolate Hillsif she can rent us the place, or at least part of it, for the celebration.
-Very skeptical about the request, never happened before in the history of the place, but she accepted.
+We now have to decide fast and find a suitable place to build something like a chapel that can accommodate the guests, estimated at more than 200.
+We went and asked the Restaurant manager in Chocolate Hills if she could rent us the place, or at least part of it, for the celebration.
+She was very skeptical about the request, which had never happened before in the history of the place, but she accepted.

 We are Saturday morning, May 22 1993.
 One day before the event.
-Since last night the pigs were screaming under the sharp knife of “the executioner”, cooking and cleaning all over, the whole family, neighbors, and volunteers are working overnight, a team of brothers, cousins, and nieces are busy decorating the chapel up in the Chocolate Hills.
+Since last night, the pigs have been screaming under the sharp knife of “the executioner”, cooking and cleaning all over; the whole family, neighbors, and volunteers are working overnight, and a team of brothers, cousins, and nieces are busy decorating the chapel up in the Chocolate Hills.

 Let the pictures tell the rest of the story.